 Regardless, Christianity’s real credibility is based on the truth of God, not ideas of man.
 The Bible’s testimony is that man’s ideas and ways have never ceased to fail.
 So if Christianity is failing today, a core reason is that so much of what masquerades as Christianity is man’s way, not God’s.

-God will not be mocked, and He does not suffer lies.
+God will not be mocked, and He will not tolerate lies.
 Truth will eventually expose the many distortions about God and life that false doctrines have foisted off on people.

 It’s time for hard questions